 Not only that but it is possible to have an active social life on your home turf while still managing to save money to travel.
-In the last two weeks alone, I’ve been to various pubs (perhaps too many), been on two dates, been to a casino (okay – not the ideal way to save money!) and eaten out at least four times.
+In the last two weeks alone, I’ve been to various pubs (perhaps too many), been on two drinks dates and eaten out at least four times.
 I’ve probably only had three days in the last two weeks where I haven’t left my house to go and meet up with friends.

 Despite all this, I’ve managed to save quite a lot.
-When I arrived back in Manchester on December 15th, I was overdrawn by £100 (due to this little drama).
 In just under 4 months, I’ve saved over £4000 (and within that 4 months, I had a 4 day trip to Berlin which cost around £450).

 So how do I manage it?

 For Christmas, I got around £300 cash from my family.
 Now, most people see Christmas money as ‘free money,’ and an excuse to go crazy in the sales.
 Usually I do too.
 But this year, for the first year ever, I cancelled my sales shopping date with my friend and kept the money safe.
 The only things I bought with it were a set of £6 hair extensions and a pirate hat for a fancy dress party.

 It goes without saying that I don’t buy clothes, books, shoes etc. unless I really need to (as in, my toes are poking out of my shoes).
 My mum dyes my hair at home, I don’t pay someone to pluck my eyebrows and I don’t buy £3.50 iced coffees from Starbucks when I can get them at Aldi for 50p.
 Retail therapy is, unfortunately, a thing of the past when you’re saving money to travel.